ViennaTools/ViennaPS/docs/models/prebuilt/geometric.md

 #### **Sphere Distribution**

 Creates an isotropic geometric model using spherical envelopes of constant radius.
 Each surface point is expanded into a sphere of radius `r`, and the new surface is formed by the outermost boundary of all spheres.
+A positive radius deposits material, while a zero or negative radius creates an etching model.

 **Constructor:**